jerik609/unraveling-project-reactor/SINKSANDBACKPRESSURE.md

 # Flux.create((FluxSink<String>) -> Unit)

-This is our typical backpressure sink - we can regulate the consumption from external source by the requests made by subscribers via subscription.request ... when this request is made, it will eventually be propagated to sink.onRequest(LongConsumer).
+This is our typical backpressure sink - we can regulate the consumption from external source by the requests made by subscribers via subscription.request(Long) ... when this request is made, it will be eventually propagated to sink.onRequest(LongConsumer).
 Here we can react by e.g. reading more items from Kafka.

         Here's how it works in the context of Flux.create:
         1.Subscriber Requests: The downstream Subscriber signals its readiness for more data by calling subscription.request(n)